hmc-cs111-fall2015/project/documents/final.md

 }
 ```

-**Language implementation:** Describe your implementation.
-In
+**Language implementation:**
-particular, answer the following questions:

--   What host language did you use (i.e., in what language did you
-    implement your DSL)?
-Why did you choose this host language (i.e.,
-    why is it well-suited for your language design)?
--   Is yours an external or an internal DSL (or some combination thereof)?
-Why
-    is that the right design?
--   Provide an overview of the architecture of your language: front, middle, and
-    back-end, along with any technologies used to implement these components.
--   "Parsing": How does your DSL take a user program and turn it into
-    something that can be executed?
-How do the data and control
-    structures of your DSL connect to the underlying semantic model?
--   Intermediate representation: What data structure(s) in the host language do
-    you use to represent a program in your DSL?
--   Execution: How did you implement the computational model?
-Describe
-    the structure of your code and any special programming techniques
-    you used to implement your language.
-In particular, how do the
-    semantics of your host language differ from the semantics of your
-    DSL?
+_A description of the language's implementation_

-I chose to implment SimpleEMS in Scala because this is not a language I am very familiar with, and I wanted to learn how to use the langauge in depth.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I chose to implement SimpleEMS in Scala because this is not a language I am very familiar with, and I wanted to learn how to use the langauge in depth.
 SimpleEMS is an external DSL.
 I chose to implement an external DSL because the built in syntax for Scala is not well suited for describing queries.
 In addition, I have never written an external DSL, and this was another way to explore how implementation would work.
-I have not made significant syntax decisions, most of my decisison have been made towards the API so far.
-The system will consist of an IR, what's implmented so far, a front-end "console query style language" that will be interpreted to the IR data model and then a db back-end that will capture persistent data objects.
-(Since EMS should have persistent data)
+The parsing is done by the PackratParser which translates the program to an abstract syntax tree.
+The AST is the intermediate representation.
+The execution is handled recursively, where the map is built by traversing the tree and 'filling in' nodes from the bottom up.
+Ideally, the execution would also involve some constraint solving on schedules but again I did not quite get to it and I did not prioritize it since it was more of an implementation issue than a language issue.

 **Evaluation:** Provide some analysis of the work you did.
 In
 particular: